Areas of Expertise

 2001.
 B.S.
 Psychology, University of Florida

-I am an experimental psychologist with specializations in social psychology and environmental psychology.
+I am an applied psychologist with specializations in social psychology, environmental psychology, and experimental psychology.
 My current research projects focus on agricultural adaptation to water scarcity and the mechanisms underlying individual pro-environmental behavior.

 Society for Personality and Social Psychology

 Grants and Contracts Awarded

 2012-2017.
 National Science Foundation.
 Climate, Drought, and Agricultural Adaptations: An Investigation of Vulnerabilities and Responses to Water Stress Among Paddy Farmers in Sri Lanka.
 Co-PI with G. Hornberger (PI), A.R.
 Carico, J. Fraser & J. Gilligan. $3.7M ($394, 185 UNF subaward).